-Install Coveo for Sitecore With Sitecore in Docker
+Install With Sitecore in Docker

 This article provides the recommended procedure to install, activate, configure, and scale Coveo for Sitecore in a Sitecore Docker environment.

-Coveo recommends you use the latest Coveo for Sitecore release.
-Consult the Coveo for Sitecore Releases and Downloads page to retrieve the latest release build number, as you will need it in the installation instructions section.
-To ensure Coveo for Sitecore supports your Sitecore version, see Supported Sitecore Versions and Dependencies. |
+Coveo for Sitecore and Coveo for Sitecore SXA Docker modules can be generated since version 5.0.1039.1.
+However, we recommend you use the latest Coveo for Sitecore release.
+Consult the Coveo for Sitecore Releases and Downloads page to retrieve the latest release build number, as you’ll need it in the installation instructions section.

 Installation Instructions